-9.3.5 Determine and report the test temperature and relative humidity in accordance with Test Method E 337 at a minimum at the beginning and end of each test, and hourly if the test duration is greater than one hour.
+humidity in accordance with Test Method E 337 at a minimum at the beginning and end of each test, and hourly if the test duration is greater than 1 h.

-9.3.6 Post-Test Fracture Location-Measure and report the fracture location relative to the midpoint of the gage section.
-Use the convention that the midpoint of the gage section is 0 mm with positive (+) measurements toward the top of the specimen as tested (and marked) and negative (-) measurements toward the bottom of the specimen as tested (and marked).
+9.3.6 Post-Test Dimensions-Measure and report the fracture location relative to the midpoint of the gage section.
+Use the convention that the midpoint of the gage section is 0 mm with positive (+) measurements toward the top of the test specimen as tested (and marked) and negative (-) measurements toward the bottom of the test specimen as tested (and marked).

-NOTE 3-Results from specimens fracturing outside the uniformly stressed gage section may be considered anomalous.
-These results from test specimens fracturing outside the gage section can still be used as censored tests (that is, tests in which a stress at lest equal to that calculated by Eq 1 was sustained in the uniform gage section before the test was prematurely terminated by a non-gage section fracture).
+9.3.6.1 Note that results from test specimens fracturing outside the uniformly stressed gage section may be considered anomalous.
+Results from test specimens fracturing outside the gage section can still be used as censored tests (that is, tests in which a stress at least equal to that calculated by Eq 4 was sustained in the uniform gage section before the test was prematurely terminated by a nongage section fracture).
 Censored tests are discussed in STP 91A.
-To complete a required statistical sample for purposes of establishing cyclic fatigue behavior without censoring, test one replacement specimen for each test specimen which fractures outside the gage section.
+8 To complete a required statistical sample for purposes of establishing cyclic fatigue behaviour without censoring, test one replacement specimen for each test specimen which fractures outside the gage section.

-9.4 Fractography-Conduct visual examination and light microscopy to determine the mode and type of fracture.
-In addition, although quantitatively beyond the scope of this practice, interpretive observations can be made of orientation of fracture plane and other pertinent details of the fracture surface.
-Fractographic examination of each failed specimen is recommended to characterize the fracture behavior of advanced ceramics.
-Fractography can be an interpretative analytical method and the guidelines established in Practice C 1322 and MIL-HDBK-790, are recommended to establish objectivity.
+9.4 Fractography-Conduct visual examination and light microscopy to determine the mode and type of fracture (that is, brittle or fibrous).
+In addition, although quantitatively beyond the scope of this practice, subjective observations can be made of the length of fiber pullout, orientation of fracture plane, degree of interlaminar fracture, and other pertinent details of the fracture surface.
+Fractographic examination of each failed specimen is recommended to characterize the fracture behavior of CFCCs.